Whoopi Goldberg: Career

-1980–1985: Early work and breakthrough
+1980s: Early work and recognition

 Goldberg trained under acting teacher Uta Hagen at the HB Studio in New York City.
 She first appeared onscreen in Citizen: I'm Not Losing My Mind, I'm Giving It Away (1982), an avant-garde ensemble feature by San Francisco filmmaker William Farley.

 In 1983 and 1984, she "first came to national prominence with her one-woman show" in which she portrayed Moms Mabley, Moms, first performed in Berkeley, California, and then at the Victoria Theatre in San Francisco; the Oakland Museum of California preserves a poster advertising the show.

 She created The Spook Show, a one-woman show composed of different character monologues in 1983.
 Director Mike Nichols "discovered" her when he saw her perform.
 In an interview, he recalled that he "burst into tears", and that he and Goldberg "fell into each other's arms" when they first met backstage.
 Goldberg considered Nichols her mentor.
 Nichols helped her transfer the show to Broadway, where it was retitled Whoopi Goldberg.
 The show ran from October 24, 1984, to March 10, 1985, and was taped and broadcast by HBO as Whoopi Goldberg: Direct from Broadway.
 The recording of the special was awarded the Grammy Award for Best Comedy Album, making Goldberg the first Black female comedian to win the Grammy.

 Goldberg's Broadway performance caught the eye of director Steven Spielberg while she performed in The Belly Room at The Comedy Store.
 Spielberg gave her the lead role in his film The Color Purple, based on the novel by Alice Walker.
 It was released in late 1985, and was a critical and commercial success.
 Film critic Roger Ebert described Goldberg's performance as "one of the most amazing debut performances in movie history".
 It was nominated for 11 Academy Awards, including a nomination for Goldberg as Best Actress.
 She won the Golden Globe Award for Best Actress in a Motion Picture – Drama for her portrayal of Celie, becoming the first Black actress to win in this category.